TheSeaGiraffe/jhu_data_science_spec-data_cleaning_project/CodeBook.md

 `data_wraningling_functions.R` file, we can see that it first loads the `features.txt` file and performs the following three operations:

-1. Extracts only the lines where the feature names have the word "mean" or "std" in them.
+1. Extracts only the lines where the feature names have exactly the word "mean" or "std" in them.
 2. Removes any missing values in the resulting character vector.
 3. Removes the parentheses from the feature name.

 This leaves us with a character vector whose elements are strings with the following form:

 `<col_index> <feature_name>`

-The remaining code simply splits each string by the space separating the column index and feature name, builds these components into a data frame, and converts all of the column indices to integers.
+The remaining code simply:

+1. Splits each string by the space separating the column index and feature name
+2. Builds these components into a data frame
+3. Converts all hyphens ('-') in the `feature_names` column to underscores ('_')
+4. Converts all of the column indices to integers

 ### Replacing activity codes with corresponding labels